aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

     Please use the ``aws-neuronx-tools`` package from Neuron SDK 2.11 or higher.

+neuron-profile helps developers identify performance bottlenecks and optimize their workloads for Neuron devices. neuron-profile provides insights into Neuron device activity including the instructions executed on each compute engine (ex.
+Tensor engine, Vector engine, etc.), DMA data movement activity, and performance metrics such as engine utilization, DMA throughput, memory usage, and more.
+Neuron device activity is collected by the ``neuron-profile capture`` command which runs the model with tracing enabled.
+Profiling overhead is typically minimal because Neuron devices have dedicated on-chip hardware profiling.

 Installation
 ------------

 ``neuron-profile`` comes as part of the ``aws-neuronx-tools`` package, and will be installed to ``/opt/aws/neuron/bin``.

-The Neuron web profile viewer utilizes InfluxDB OSS 2.x to store time series data for the profiled workloads during postprocessing.
+The Neuron web profile viewer utilizes InfluxDB OSS 2.x to store time series data for the profiled workloads after post processing.
 Please follow the instructions provided at https://portal.influxdata.com/downloads/ for the correct OS.
-A sample installation of InfluxDB is provided below.
+A sample installation of Neuron Profile and InfluxDB is provided below.

 Ubuntu
 ~~~~~~

 ::

-    # Neuron
+    # Install Neuron Profile
     . /etc/os-release
     sudo tee /etc/apt/sources.list.d/neuron.list > /dev/null <<EOF
     deb https://apt.repos.neuron.amazonaws.com ${VERSION_CODENAME} main